visi006/ipl-match-insights-dashboard/README.md

 cleans and processes the data with **Pandas & NumPy**, generates 10+ visualisations using **Matplotlib & Seaborn**, and exposes everything through a filterable **Streamlit** web dashboard.

-The project is designed to be **beginner-friendly**, well-commented, and ready to showcase in a Data Science internship portfolio.

 ---

 ## ✨ Features